MARHD/gpio_test/README.md

-# Something something RPI GPIO test
+# RPI GPIO test
-blah blah make led on wen switch pres xD ghgh gg oMeGALulw
+Simple program which turns an led on when a switch is pressed xD